huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] 206
 - [ ] 250

-#### Based on WWII Disney propaganda films, who could have starred in “The Man in the High Castle”?
+#### Based on WWII Disney propaganda films, who could have starred in "The Man in the High Castle"?

 - [x] Donald Duck
 - [ ] Goofy